 In this three-part blog, we will talk about various aspects of data protection for Salesforce.com, including:

-- What data protection features Salesforce provides out of the box, and whether it can meet customers’ needs.
+- What data protection features Salesforce provides to its customers, and whether they are enough to meet customers’ needs

 - How NetApp can help Salesforce customers to overcome the challenges associated with the data protection solution provided by Salesforce.

 Major factors causing data loss in the SaaS world are not very different from the ones in the on-premises world.
 Many customers believe that once they have moved their data to a SaaS provider, they are completely free from liability.
 This is not entirely true, because data protection is a shared responsibility even for businesses that use the cloud.
 The following figure explains how the responsibility is shared.

 Although protection against data corruption or loss due to infrastructure or operational failure is the responsibility of the service provider, the responsibility for data protection due to application usage by the business resides with the customer.